MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

 For more information about troubleshooting issues with gateways, or configuring the gateway service for your network, go to the [On-premises data gateway documentation](/data-integration/gateway).

+If you're experiencing issues with the gateway version you're using, try upgrading to the latest version as your issue may have been resolved in the latest version.
+For more information about updating your gateway see our [Update an on-premises data gateway article](/data-integration/gateway/service-gateway-update).

 ## Next steps